evex-dev/linejs/docs/docs/client-options.md

 For example, **storage for the data** we talked about before, **OBS Endpoint**, **Endpoint** for communication, **customFetch** for cors and proxies, **RateLimitter** for rate limiting, etc.

-Let me explain each one..
+Let me explain one by one.

 ## Storage